Meditating with Others is Key

 Take on a service project

 What’s your unique offering to the world?
 How can you support both your mind and your community?
 Bring wisdom, skillful means, and compassion together, and get your group out in the world for a service project.
-Contact email@example.com to get started.
+You can find organizations and movements that are centered on personal, community, and world change within our Shared Organizations directory, and learn more about Taking Your Practice into the World HERE.
+Contact firstname.lastname@example.org for any questions and to get started!